 ‘I’m blown away by the kindness and generosity of The Denver Actors Fund.’

 Aid recipient: Kent Sugg is a veteran actor and director living in Boulder.
-He is currently playing Marley in Candlelight Dinner Playhouse’s production of Scrooge after having just completed Mary Poppins as a member of the ensemble there.
+He is currently playing Fagin in Candlelight Dinner Playhouse’s production of Oliver! after having played the title role in Scrooge and a member of the ensemble in Mary Poppins.
 Before that he appeared in Candlelight’s Newsies as Joseph Pulitzer and in Man of la Mancha.

-His medical story: Kent recently had a dental crown break.
-The crown had to be replaced and his dental insurance does not cover crowns.
+Oh, and another thing: Kent also recently had a dental crown break that had to be replaced, and his dental insurance does not cover crowns.
 (Because why should insurance, you know – actually pay for anything?)
 Consequently, he was left with an out-of-pocket bill for $850.
+That brings the total support The Denver Actors Fund has provided to Kent to date to $4,337.

-The Denver Actors Fund has now made more than $300,000 available to Colorado artists in medical need.
+The Denver Actors Fund has now made $330,000 available to Colorado artists in medical need.
 If you would to help us replenish our general fund, simply mail checks made out to The Denver Actors Fund to P.O.
 Box 11182, Denver, CO, 80212.
 Or use this donation link.

 Note: At the Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have his or her story told.